wrattler/wrattler-design/data-store/data-store.md

 Suppose there are two persons about whom the known facts are identical.
 Such persons cannot be distinct tuples in a relation expressing the known facts, since relations are a set, not a bag.

+The interpretation that is commonly given in textbooks of a tuple in a “Persons” table is something like: “*There exists* a person having the following characteristics...” and that assertion is no less true if there are two persons satisfying the given condition.
 If I have understood Date correctly, I think he would argue that if the facts about two individuals are identical, then there is no observation (or query) that would distinguish them, and so nothing is gained *by* distinguishing them.

-The interpretation that is commonly given in textbooks of a tuple in a “Persons” table is something like: “*There exists* a person having the following characteristics...” and that assertion is no less true if there are two persons satisfying the given condition.
-But I do not believe that this is the interpretation that database practitioners have in mind when they create a Persons table: it seems to me that, were it explicit, the interpretation would be “There exists a person *and* that person has the following characteristics.”
+But I do not believe that this is the interpretation that database practitioners have in mind when they create a Persons table: it seems to me that, were it made explicit, the interpretation would be “There exists a person *and* that person has the following characteristics.”

 In support of my argument that this interpretation is common I note that database designers will frequently invent an “id” column, typically valued in